revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- Since DispatcherServlet is one type of Servlet the web.xml file configuration is same as normal servlet.
+- Since DispatcherServlet is one type of Servlet the web.xml file configuration is the same as normal servlet.
 - Additionally, as DispatcherServlet is our front controller we need to ensure that all the incoming requests should be routed to it using "/" url pattern.
 ```xml
 <servlet>